cassiebuhler/conminCG/pythonCode/groupLASSO/README.md

 3. **MODIFY NUMBER OF PROBLEMS**

 We run the problem 100 times by using a for loop.
 To change the number of problems, modify the numProbs variable.

+4. **VIEW PERFORMANCE PROFILES**

+If all the models are ran (model = 2), and perfProfile = true, the code will output a performance profile (using getPerformanceProfiles.py) for number of iterations and elapsed time.

 ## CONTACT